Part 3 – Sandra Grows Up… and Down. [or Sandra Consumes the Whole Internet.]

 And so the games began.
 Again.
 But this time, I was not going to be the wild sex-crazed girl I was during college and the years following.
 I was not.
 I was looking for love.
 Determined to find it… to find him.
 I wanted love… and fun.
 Or love then fun.
 But I didn’t want just fun.
 That’s a lie.
 I wanted just fun, too… but I knew that if I continued down my current path, I would be single and having ‘fun’ for the rest of my life.
 And that wasn’t good enough.
 I wanted all the love, all the sentimentality, and still all the sexual adventures.
 And if I was really impossibly lucky, romance.

 The emails rolled in.
 I don’t know how it is today, but back then, Internet ‘dating’ was new.
 I kept my method of securing dates a secret.
-We were still living in a time when many [most?] people, such as my mom, thought the only men trying to meet women on the Internet were psychopaths and murderers and rapists.
-I never told her I met anyone in person from the big bad Internet.
+We were still living in a time when some people, such as my mom, thought the only men trying to meet women on the Internet were psychopaths and murderers and rapists.
+I never told her I met anyone in person from the big bad Internet back then.

 But I met many men.
 I was cautious, not stupid.
 Initial meetings were always at coffee shops or restaurants or other such public spaces.
-I never shared my address before at least two decent dates.
+I never shared my address before at least three or four decent dates.
 I became overwhelmingly busy.
 For a few months, I was venturing out on a date an average of four nights a week.
-On the Internet back then, the ratio of men to women was hugely in my favor.
+The ratio of men to women was hugely in my favor.
 I had no trouble getting dates.
 I was a smart, pretty girl with great taste in music and lovely blue eyes.
-[I suppose I shouldn’t say was – I’m the same girl now… just… older.]
+[I suppose I shouldn’t say was – I’m the same girl now… just… a tad older.]
 Most men thought I was cute and funny and they appreciated my curves [some in a more hands-on manner than others].
 But the ratio of good dates to bad dates… oh…

 How about some highlights [lowlights]?